rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Get Strong.
 Build Muscles.
 Stay healthy.

+Over the years, we have raised consciousness about the  importance of being active and about regular exercise.
 These messages are useful.
-We have raised consciousness about the  importance of being active and about regular exercise.

 Now is time to evolve and bring this mantra a little further.